dportugal-solutionz/nb03ocean-av/README.md

 # **PIMCO NB 03-Ocean MPR: AV Systems Files**

 Cisco user interface extension files contain all the graphics for the Room Controls panel.
-Widget IDs and panel graphics can be found in the [User Interface Extensions Widget IDs](https://github.com/brianlopezpimco/nb03ocean-av#user-interface-extension-widget-ids) section below.
+Widget IDs and panel graphics can be found in the [User Interface Extensions Files](https://github.com/brianlopezpimco/nb03ocean-av#user-interface-extension-files) section below.

 Crestron control system files contain the SIMPL Windows program that controls the behavior of the AV system and it's periferal components.
 To replace or upload new control system code to a processor, follow the [Control System Files Installation](https://github.com/brianlopezpimco/nb03ocean-av#control-system-files-installation) section below.